-6. Power Adapter (not shown)
+9. Power adapter (not shown)

-All our lasers sold in the United States come complete with a power adapter suitable for 60 Hz 110 VAC-to-VDC conversion.
-All others come with 50 Hz 220 VAC-to-VDC power adapters.
-It is strongly recommended that the power adapter furnished with the laser be the \emph{only} supply used.
+All Industrial Fiber Optics lasers sold in the United States come complete with a power adapter suitable for 60 Hz 110 VAC-to-VDC conversion.
+Most others come with 50 Hz 220 VAC-to-VDC power adapters.
+It is strongly recommended that the power adapter furnished with the laser be the only supply used.

-If you must use another power supply, it must be one with voltage output between 10 to 15 volts DC; and minimum current capability of 150 milliamperes.
-Do not use a power supply which may generate voltage spikes exceeding 36 volts.
+If you must use another power supply, it must be one with voltage output between 10 to 15 volts DC, and minimum current capability of 150 milliamperes.
+Do not use a power supply which may generate or pass voltage spikes exceeding 36 volts.